ileskaa/neural-network/docs/implementation.md

 ## Time and Space Complexities

+The network is fully connected, meaning that each node of each layer is connected to each node of the previous and next layers.
+Time and space complexities therefore depend on the number of hidden layers as well as their size.
+The size of the input and output layers are constant, since each digit the network receives consists of 784 pixel values, and the network will always output a discrete probability distribution of 10 values.

+Let $n$ be the number of input neurons to a layer and let $m$ be the number of output neurons.
+The complexity for each layer will then be $O(n\cdot m + m)$, which simplifies to $O(n\cdot m)$. $n\cdot m$ is due to the matrix multiplications that have to be performed at each layer.
+The $+m$ is due to the biases that get added at each layer.
+The impact of the addition of biases on time and space complexity is however negligible.

 ## Large Language Models (LLMs)

 LLMs were a useful tool to quickly get a summary over a specific topic.
 For example, at the beginning of this project, I hesitated between implementing a multilayer perceptron (MLP) and a convolutional neural network (CNN).
 I therefore asked ChatGPT to summarize the main differences between these architectures.
 The answer was quite intelligible, and after watching a few videos to make sure the model was not hallucinating, I decided to go with the MLP.
 I got the sense that the MLP would be easier to implement, and that made it feel like a more realistic choice.